Software-Development-Pakistan/Software-Development-Pakistan.github.io/career-paths/DevOps/index.md

 # DevOps

-DevOps is the modern approach in `Agile` to solve the problem of the communication problem between the `tester`, the `developer`, and the `operations`.
-In the software development cycle, the developer is the person that is meant to develop those features in code, the tester is meant to make sure all the tests are satisfied and nothing breaks in the development environment.
-The `operations` has to take care that pushing those new changes into the production environment does not break anything else.
-Those whole cycle mainly comprises of the following main points,
+DevOps is the modern approach in `Agile` to solve the problem of the communication between the `tester`, the `developer`, and the `operations` team.
+In the software development cycle, the developer is the person that is meant to develop features in code, the tester is meant to make sure all the tests are satisfied and nothing breaks in the development environment.
+The `operations` has to take care of pushing those new changes into the production environment and to make sure it does not break anything else.
+This whole cycle mainly comprises of the following main points,

-1. Design
-2. Monitoring ( Alerts and Policies )
-3. Debugging
-4. Services
+1. Designing (the infrastructure and networking)
+2. Observability (implementing Logging, Metrics and Tracing)
+3. Automation (CI/CD pipelines, deployments, auto-scaling )

-And the ideas has been the developer wants to make changes and push those to the production as soon as possible, also called `early to market`, but doing this in the past has resulted in the Ops person receiving calls at 2 AM in the morning about something critical breaking - no one likes that.
-The `Ops` person on the other hand wants to strive to maintain as much as coverage and stability as possible, and always pushing new changes ( increasing the velocity ) leads to breaks - which isundesired.
+The idea is that developer wants to make changes and push those to the production as soon as possible, also called `early to market`, but doing this in the past has resulted in the Ops person receiving calls at 2 AM in the morning about something critical breaking - no one likes that.
+The `Ops` person on the other hand wants to strive to maintain as much stability as possible, and always pushing new changes ( increasing the velocity ) leads to breaks - which is undesired.

 So the idea has been mainly on focusing on automation in order to make changes as quickly as possible, and finding the way to maintan good velocity as well as stability.